gaehlerm/SoftwareEngineering/README.md

 ## Planning code # move elsewhere?
 Rename section?

 A widely used tool to display interactions between objects or classes are UML diagrams.
 To put it up front, I don’t like them.
 They are a waste of time.
 You can also just briefly write the empty classes and connect them in code.
 It’s the same.
 Just in a different representation.
 UML is the worse one.
 It would be easy to create the UML programming language.
 But no one has done it.
 Because graphical programming sucks, it is harder to understand than code.
-Small UML diagrams are ok, but one can quickly get lost if they get bigger.
+Small UML diagrams are OK, but one can quickly get lost if they get bigger.
 Ask scientists about their experience with Labview.
 I prefer writing the code framework right away and save the effort for creating UML diagrams.
 However, feel free to try UML diagrams.
 If they are a great help for you or your team it doesn’t matter what I think.

 One also has to consider the limitations of UML diagrams.
 The only represent classes and their relationships.
 This covers only a tiny fraction of a program.
 Quite frequently you have to understand the logic behind a problem where UMLs don’t help you.
 You need something different.
 Try out whatever you feel like.
 Some different sketch, a plot, a coffee break, a walk in the forest, … As long as it helps you understanding the problem it’s good.